Dear Brides and Grooms,

 Important information if your ceremony is scheduled to be outside:

-If inclement weather conditions prevail, an alternate site must be arranged.
+First, if inclement weather conditions prevail, an alternate site must be arranged.
 Inclement weather includes, but is not limited to: rain, drizzle, excessive heat (above 90 degrees), or cold (below 60 degrees).

 If possible, avoid placing the musicians in direct sunlight to protect the instruments.
 A shaded area is ideal.
 Please ask if you have any questions.